larsvilhuber/self-checking-reproducibility/_sources/02-hands_off_running.md

 (hands-off-running)=
 # Hands-off running

-The very first test is that your code must run, beginning to end, top to bottom, without error, and ideally without any user intervention.
+Let's ramp it up a bit.
+Your code must run, beginning to end, top to bottom, without error, and without any user intervention.
 This should in principle (re)create all figures, tables, and numbers you include in your paper.

-Many users may not be set up to run in one single top-to-bottom run.
-It helps to have a `main file` that runs all the other files, or all code, in the correct order, but is not a pre-requisite.

 ```{warning}
 We have seen users who appear to highlight code and to run it interactively, in pieces, using the program file as a kind of notepad.
 This is not reproducible, and should be avoided.
 It is fine for debugging.
 ```

-## Examples
+## TL;DR

+- Create a "main" file that runs all the other files in the correct order.
+- Run this file, without user intervention.
+- It should run without error.

+## Creating a main or master script

+In order to be able to enable "hands-off running", the main script is key.
+I will show here a few simple examples for single-software replication packages.
+We will discuss more complex examples in one of the next chapters.

 ::::{tab-set}